 It is said, that those who met Theodore Roosevelt were astonished and impressed by his ability to hold a conversation with anyone regarding any subject.
 His secret?
 Roosevelt developed the ability to speed read, and then devoured as many books he could get his hands on.
 He estimated, he read tens of thousands of books in his lifetime.
 During his presidency in the White House, he would read a book every day before breakfast, and if he didn’t have any official business in the evening, he’d read 2-3 more books, in addition to newspaper and magazine articles that caught his attention.
 This resulted in him having the ability to connect with anyone, from any walk of life and speak about something that truly caught the interest of the other person.

 I never want to be the type of person, where I learn enough just to get by in the mundane day to day tasks.
 I want to become the best person I possibly can be.
 And to do that, requires constant action, by challenging myself to learn something new.
-I’m committed to expanding my mind, continuing my education and becoming a student of life.
-The world is my classroom, no matter how big or small the lesson is.
+Be committed to expanding your mind, continuing your education and becoming a student of life.
+The world is your classroom, no matter how big or small the lesson is.

 Mahatma Gandhi said it best…